nikeethr/KaggleTitanic/Notes/Phase1.md

 - While there is a correlation between PClass and Fare, there are overlaps between the classes.
 - This could be because some tickets were booked late or children and elderly pay less - concession.
 - There are a lot of people with fares at around 10 dollars.

+Significance of tickets with non-numbers
+- Tickets with non-numbers _may_ have to do with place of boarding or destination
+- It is worth noting that a lot of cases have very low survival rates e.g. A/5
+- PC has a relatively high survival rate 39/60
+- This might be useful to note in our models

 ## Initial Models
 - Re-create simple python model for gender survival rate in R.